yogesh8221/crypto-summaries/README.md

 ## How can I contribute?

-**Important**: Please only manually modiy the files in the [./reference](./reference) directory, not the ones in `coins`, as those are the auto-generated ones.
+**Important**: Please only manually modify the files in the [./reference](./reference) directory, not the ones in `coins`, as those are the auto-generated ones.

-You can use the GitHub UI to instanly edit the description without any coding skills:
+You can use the GitHub UI to instantly edit the description without any coding skills:

 - Press `t`
 - Enter `reference/[coin_name]-[lines].txt`